audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

 Write a function that returns a table as a string showing the before and after amounts of each ingredient.

 You will be given the total amount of ingredients at the start of the day.

 Based on the number of pizza slices sold, calculate how much of each ingredient remains.

-An example ingredient entry from the table should look like this:
+An ingredient entry from the table should look like this:

 `Name of Ingredient | Before: (original amount) | After: (amount left over)`